 Type 2 diabetes is felt by many doctors to be better treated by lifestyle changes, and so this is the option that will be tried first.

 However, if lifestyle changes do not produce sufficiently rapid improvements, doctors can prescribe a variety of drugs to directly lower blood sugar.
 A couple of examples of these are Biguanides (which reduce the amount of glucose manufactured by the liver) and SGLT2 inhibitors (which cause the body to excrete more glucose in the urine).
+Other anti-diabetic drugs

 Dietary changes to control type 1 diabetes generally focus on restricting the amount of carbohydrates consumed, as these are turned into sugar as part of the body’s metabolic process.
 If less carbohydrate is consumed and turned into sugar, there will be less need for insulin to remove the excess glucose from the blood.

-Type 2 diabetics can also gain greater control over blood sugar levels by eating less carbohydrates.
+Type 2 diabetics can also gain better control over blood sugar levels by eating less carbohydrates.
 In general, a healthy and more balanced diet that includes fresh fruit and vegetables and whole grains can help.

 Most importantly, those with type 2 diabetes can try to increase their intake of lean protein and healthy fats as an alternative to carbohydrate consumption.